Quick answer

 Best fit

-• People who like the idea of meeting notes but want local custody.
+• People who like AI meeting notes but want local custody.

-• Users building an agent memory layer from meetings and dictation.
+• Users building agent memory from meetings and dictation.

 • Mac-first workflows with Obsidian, Claude, Cursor, or local scripts.